LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

 Taint effects:

--  NoExecute = All Pods will be evicited from the Node.
+-  NoExecute = All Pods will be evicted from the Node.
 -  NoPreferNoSchedule = Only schedule a Pod on this Node if no other Node can run the Pod.
 -  NoSchedule = Do not schedule Pods on this Node.